 If the shelves still look bare as of 2014, it is because I am currently involved in several long term research and writing projects, and I am often traveling.
 Please know that more hats will be up for sale, starting spring of 2014.
 Of course, please ask if you are seeking anything special, we just may have it in stock.

 For information on Vintage Hat Shows, Hat Fashion Shows and Millinery History Events, please click on the links on the left.

 Please scroll down to learn what else you might discover here.
 Enjoy!

 Rue de la Paix's overwhelming passion is HATS!
-We have been collecting, selling and researching antique hats and clothing for 35 years.
-Soon the shelves will be stocked with antique hats, vintage hats, antique millinery, trims and Victorian ribbons, millinery flowers, and rare exotic feathers.
-Also offered will be a selection of rare books and ephemera relating to hats and fashion.
+I have been collecting, selling and researching antique hats and clothing for 35 years.

-Treasures from our collections have been used in major Hollywood films, television shows and theatrical productions.
+Treasures from my collections have been used in major Hollywood films, television shows and theatrical productions.
 Many have found new homes in museums, art galleries, and historical and private collections throughout the world.

 Rue de la Paix is a member of The Costume Society

 of America, The Vintage Fashion Guild, and The Costumer's Guild West.